 6. CONCLUSION

 After a comprehensive examination of the hybrid CNN-BiLSTM trading model, I have drawn several conclusions that provide both theoretical and practical insights into the application of deep learning in financial markets.
 The experimental results unequivocally demonstrate the robustness of this strategy in generating profitable trading signals with robust risk management.
-It is particularly robust in stable, large-cap segments - Walmart (WMT) was the standout performer, achieving a 48.18% return and a 72.73% win rate.
+It is particularly robust in stable, large-cap segments—Walmart (WMT) was the standout performer, achieving a 48.18% return and a 72.73% win rate.
 This success is a testament to the integration of profound learning predictions with conventional technical analysis, where the attention mechanism plays a crucial role in identifying the most relevant market patterns.

+Figure 6.1

+Cumulative Return Comparison for WMT (Walmart)